Section 13. County Convention: Time, Place and

 appointed to fill a vacant position of an elected official, or have attained their present office in a

-(13.5) Former Democratic Governors, Lt.
-Governors, O‘ahu Mayors, State Party Chairs, and O‘ahu County Committee Chairs, and the current state party chair who are not precinct presidents, precinct first vice presidents, or precinct district councilpersons, shall have all the rights and privileges of delegates so long as they are members of the Democratic Party in good standing and residents of O‘ahu.
+(12.6) Former Democratic Governors, Lt.
+Governors, Oʻahu Mayors, State Party Chairs, and Oʻahu County Committee Chairs, and the current state party chair who are not precinct presidents, precinct first vice presidents, or precinct district councilpersons, shall have all the rights and privileges of delegates so long as they are members of the Democratic Party of Hawaiʻi in good standing and residents of Oʻahu and ran for their elected office as a member of the Democratic Party of Hawaiʻi.

-(14.1) The O‘ahu County Committee may adopt rules for the proper conduct of O‘ahu County Convention business not inconsistent or in conflict with the Constitution and Bylaws of the Democratic Party of Hawai‘i and, except for rules regarding submission format and deadlines, are subject to amendment by Convention delegates.
+(13.1) The Oʻahu County Committee may adopt rules for the proper conduct of Oʻahu County Convention business not inconsistent or in conflict with the Constitution and Bylaws of the Democratic Party of Hawaiʻi and, except for rules regarding submission format and deadlines, are subject to amendment by Convention delegates.

-(14.2) The platform and resolutions adopted by delegates at conventions of the O‘ahu County
+(13.2) The platform and resolutions adopted by delegates at conventions of the Oʻahu County

 Democrats shall remain in force and effect until rescinded or amended by a two-thirds roll call